 Matteo was appointed an Assistant Professor in Applied Mathematics at the University of Nottingham in October 2017.
 His research sits at the interface between numerics, mathematical modelling and engineering.
 He previously held a Zeeman Lectureship at the Warwick Mathematics Institute (2015-2017) and postdoctoral research positions (2012-2015) at the Institute for Computational Engineering and Sciences (ICES) of the University of Texas at Austin, in the Uncertainty Quantification centre (SRI-UQ) of the King Abdullah University of Science and Technology (KAUST), and in the Groundwater Engineering group at Politecnico di Torino.
 He graduated in Engineering Mathematics (BSc and MSc) at Politecnico di Torino where he also obtained his PhD in Chemical Engineering in 2012 with a thesis titled "Computational models for the simulation of turbulent poly-dispersed flows: Large Eddy Simulation and Quadrature-Based Moment Method".

-Matteo's research focuses on multiscale simulation, uncertainty quantification and model reduction with applications in a wide range of areas including rechargeable batteries, subsurface flows, and… read more
+My research focuses on multiscale simulation, uncertainty quantification and model reduction with applications in a wide range of areas including environmental fluid dynamics, rechargeable batteries,… read more

-Matteo's research focuses on multiscale simulation, uncertainty quantification and model reduction with applications in a wide range of areas including rechargeable batteries, subsurface flows, and industrial transport processes.
-In particular, he has recently worked on reactive transport and filtration in porous media.
+My research focuses on multiscale simulation, uncertainty quantification and model reduction with applications in a wide range of areas including environmental fluid dynamics, rechargeable batteries, and industrial transport processes.